Tamarayf/CT-project1/README.md

 ### How to Explore

-1. Visit the live website: [CT Project Front End] (http://cetaproject.infinityfreeapp.com/)
-2. Dive into the source code to understand the intricate details of our implementation.(https://github.com/Tamarayf/CT-project1.git)
+Dive into the source code to understand the intricate details of our implementation.(https://github.com/Tamarayf/CT-project1.git)

 Feel free to explore and provide feedback.
 We're excited to share our journey in front-end development with you!